DOKOS-TAYOS/DifferentialLab/docs/architecture.md

 ### `utils`

-Cross-cutting concerns: a custom exception hierarchy rooted at `DifferentialLabError`, CSV/JSON/MP4 export helpers with consistent public API, a logging setup that reads `LOG_LEVEL`, `LOG_FILE`, and `LOG_CONSOLE` from the environment (now imports `get_project_root()` from `config.paths` to avoid path duplication), and `update_checker` for weekly version checks and optional git pull with improved git stash detection logic.
+Cross-cutting concerns: a custom exception hierarchy rooted at `DifferentialLabError`, `expression_parser_shared` providing `SAFE_MATH`, `normalize_unicode_escapes`, and `validate_expression_ast` used by equation parsers for safe expression evaluation, CSV/JSON/MP4 export helpers with consistent public API, a logging setup that reads `LOG_LEVEL`, `LOG_FILE`, and `LOG_CONSOLE` from the environment (now imports `get_project_root()` from `config.paths` to avoid path duplication), and `update_checker` for weekly version checks and optional git pull with improved git stash detection logic.

 ### `pipeline`

-The bridge between the GUI and the solver.  `run_solver_pipeline` executes the full workflow: validate inputs, resolve ODE/difference/PDE function, solve, compute statistics, generate plots, and export files.
-It returns a `SolverResult` dataclass consumed by the results dialog.
+The bridge between the GUI and the solver.  `run_solver_pipeline` executes the full workflow: validate inputs, resolve ODE/difference/PDE function, solve, compute statistics, and export files.
+It returns a `SolverResult` dataclass containing raw solution data (`x`, `y`, `statistics`, `metadata`, `notation`) — no pre-built matplotlib figures.
+The result dialog creates plots interactively from this data, allowing users to select derivatives, phase-space axes, and visualization modes without re-solving.
 Detects 1D vs multivariate from `variables` and routes to ODE or PDE solver accordingly.

 ## Data Flow